Flight engineer: Elimination

 Starting in the 1980s, the development of powerful and small integrated circuits and other advances in computers and digital technology eliminated the need for flight engineers on airliners and many modern military aircraft.

 On two-pilot flight deck airplanes, sensors and computers monitor and adjust systems automatically.
 There is no onboard technical expert and third pair of eyes.
 If a malfunction, abnormality or emergency occurs, it is displayed on an electronic display panel.
 One pilot does the flying while the other pilot starts reading and executing the quick reference handbook (QRH) to resolve the problem.
 Modern technological advancements in today's aircraft have reduced the dependence upon human control over systems.

 The most recent aircraft built with FE stations include military variants of the Boeing 707, such as the E-3 Sentry and E-6 Mercury, both built through 1991, the Tupolev Tu-154, the final example of which was delivered in 2013, and the Scaled Composites Stratolaunch whose sole example first flew in 2019.
 The last major US passenger airline to fly aircraft equipped with a flight engineer's station was Northwest Airlines, who retired their final 747-200s from charter service in 2009.
 The final major cargo operator to employ flight engineers was FedEx Express when they retired the last of their 727s in 2013.
-Though FedEx continues to operate the DC-10 as of 2022, all of which were originally delivered with a flight engineer's station, all examples remaining in the fleet have been converted to MD-10 standard, which provides for a two-crew cockpit.
+FedEx continued to operate the DC-10 until the end of 2022, all of which were originally delivered with a flight engineer's station, however all examples that were still in the fleet had been converted to MD-10 standard, which provided for a two-crew cockpit.